badzapcat/WhoseTurn/README.md

 TODO
 ====
-- Fix navigation among activities in action bar
-- Do not allow -1 knee slaps
 - Fix the screen when editing text during rotation
 - Add support for NFC sync
 - Add support for multiple pairings